lsst-dm/dm_dev_guide/services/lsst-dev.rst

 Validation/Test Data Sets
 =========================

-As of early April 2019, there are two ``cron`` jobs that will update a set of validation data repositories and test data repositories.
+There are two ``cron`` jobs that will update a set of validation data repositories and test data repositories.
-These updates will trigger in the 02:00 hour local at the LDF.
+These updates will trigger overnight on the ``lsst-dev`` system.
-In most cases, this will be a fairly straight forward ``git pull``, but if corruption is detected, the repository will be cloned afresh.
+In most cases, this will be a fairly straightforward ``git pull``, but if corruption is detected, the repository will be cloned afresh.
+The verification data are currently being used primarily by ``validate_drp`` to measure various metrics on the reduced data.
+The test data serve a variety of purposes, but generally are included via a ``setupOptional`` in a package table file.

 Test data location is: ``/project/shared/data/test_data``